 The Best Packing Materials for Your Next Move (and How to Use Them)

-Now, as I’m packing up my apartment of five years and moving from New York City to San Francisco, I’ve become once again laser-focused on moving tips and packing my valuables with care.
 Do certain packing materials work better for different types of home decor?
 Are packing peanuts all that bad?
 In a world where sustainability is a priority, how can we make our packing habits more eco-friendly—or even zero waste?

 "Bubble wrap will work just fine for a vase, it all depends on what box are you packing it into," says Katie Hart, a relocation manager at Fantastic Removals, a removal and storage company in London.
 "If you are throwing it in a cardboard box that is a bit large for the job, yes, you can fill the gaps with packing peanuts.
 However, it is still a good idea to wrap the vase in bubble wrap."